cns-iu/hra-cell-type-populations-supporting-information/docs/readme.md

 # Interactive Sankey diagrams

 In total, as of HRApop v1.0, there are 16,293 datasets in the HRApop Universe (558 of which are sc-transcriptomics and 104 of which are sc-proteomics), and they cover 49 organs.
 662 datasets make up the HRApop Atlas.
-5,672 datasets have an extraction site but no cell summary.
-Inversely, 6,395 datasets have a cell summary but no extraction site.
+5,672 datasets have an extraction site but no cell type population.
+Inversely, 6,395 datasets have a cell type population but no extraction site.
 3,564 datasets have neither.
 The total number of non-atlas datasets is 15,631.
 The Sankey diagrams below offer an overview of HRApop Universe and Atlas provenance.

 Explore the Sankey diagram for the HRApop Universe below (embedded) or [here](https://cns-iu.github.io/hra-cell-type-populations-supporting-information/sankey_universe_plotly.html).
 <iframe